mvaisakh/development/3_software/3_8_user-interface-compatibility.md

 <div class="note">

-As the Recent function navigation key is OPTIONAL, the requirements to implement the overview screen is OPTIONAL for Android Watch devices and RECOMMENDED for Android Television devices.
+As the Recent function navigation key is OPTIONAL, the requirement to implement the overview screen is OPTIONAL for Android Watch and Android Automotive implementations, and RECOMMENDED for Android Television devices.
+There SHOULD still be a method to switch between activities on Android Automotive implementations.

 </div>